stefanvangastel/mongodb-cakephp3/README.md

 ## Installing via composer

-[composer](http://getcomposer.org).
+Get [composer](http://getcomposer.org).
 For existing applications you can add the following to your `composer.json` file:

     "require": {
-        "cakephp/elastic-search": "dev-master"
+        "hayko/mongodb": "dev-master"
     }

-And run `php composer.phar update`
+And run `php composer.phar update` or `composer update` for global install.

 ## Connecting the Plugin to your application